domdetre/HttpServerAdvanced/README.md

 ## Puzzles

-- Nodemcu + eeporm ?
+- should we allow pins to be reinitialized?
+  - Pin modes are stored in the eeprom, in case the device reboot and restores mode on reboot, meaning we should

 ## Compile size results

 - Wemos D1 R1
-  Sketch uses 263916 bytes (25%) of program storage space.
+  Sketch uses 264800 bytes (25%) of program storage space.
 Maximum is 1044464 bytes.
-  Global variables use 29184 bytes (35%) of dynamic memory, leaving 52736 bytes for local variables.
+  Global variables use 29204 bytes (35%) of dynamic memory, leaving 52716 bytes for local variables.
 Maximum is 81920 bytes.